 Before turning to the Keboola support team for help, make sure your error is not a common problem that can be solved without our help.

 Click on the text under Configuration in the top left corner.
-This will redirect you to the Snowflake Database component.
+This will redirect you to the Snowflake Database connector.
 Now follow the Snowflake Database provided by Keboola on the page Authorizations/destinations.

 Then go to the Flows tab and Run the flow again.